gscrow/dressipi-com/platform.markdown

 - title: Getting Started
   handle: projects
   subsections:
   - title:
     branch: getting-started
-    description: Having worked with leading retailers for a number of years, Dressipi understands that any technology you consider needs to be easy to implement and demonstrate success quickly, which is why the open Fashion Prediction Platform wraps around your existing infrastructure to improve ROI from all platforms.
+    description: 'Having worked with leading retailers for a number of years, Dressipi understands that any technology you consider needs to be easy to implement and demonstrate success quickly, which is why the open Fashion Prediction Platform wraps around your existing infrastructure to improve ROI from all platforms.
+All we need from you is:'
     video:
 - title: Current Platform Integrations
   handle: projects
   subsections:
   - title:
     branch: platform-integrations
     description: Dressipi integrates seamlessly with many widely used platforms.
     image:
     integrations:
     - Exponea
     - Ometria